Covid-19 vaccines block disease, but do they stop infection? | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-PARIS, Feb 25 — As reports this week from Scotland and Israel — where much or most of the population have gotten Covid jabs — confirm that vaccines largely prevent people from getting sick, another question is emerging: do they also block infection?
+EDINBURGH, Feb 26 ― As reports this week from Scotland and Israel ― where much or most of the population have gotten Covid jabs ― confirm that vaccines largely prevent people from getting sick, another question is emerging: do they also block infection?

 A lot depends on the answer, experts say.